alcabon/unlocked_package/README.md

         sf apex run test --test-level RunLocalTests --target-org prod-org --result-format human --synchronous
 ```

-Addressing the Challenges:
+## Addressing the Challenges:

-Consistency Dev vs. Package: This is the biggest hurdle.
+# Consistency Dev vs. Package: This is the biggest hurdle.
-Discipline: Developers must use sf project retrieve to pull changes into the correct package structure locally before committing.
+- **Discipline**: Developers must use sf project retrieve to pull changes into the correct package structure locally before committing.
 Avoid developing components directly in the Dev org UI without syncing back.
-Validation: The CI validation step (sf project deploy validate) against a clean org is crucial to catch issues caused by dependencies or metadata existing in the Dev org but not committed to Git.
+- **Validation**: The CI validation step (sf project deploy validate) against a clean org is crucial to catch issues caused by dependencies or metadata existing in the Dev org but not committed to Git.
-Dependency Definition: Be meticulous in defining package dependencies in sfdx-project.json.
+- **Dependency Definition**: Be meticulous in defining package dependencies in sfdx-project.json.
 The packaging step (sf package version create) will fail if dependencies aren't met within the codebase being packaged.
-Metadata Not Packageable: Maintain these components (e.g., Profiles, Queues, Groups, some Reports/Dashboards) in a separate directory (e.g., unpackaged-metadata).
+- **Metadata Not Packageable**: Maintain these components (e.g., Profiles, Queues, Groups, some Reports/Dashboards) in a separate directory (e.g., unpackaged-metadata).
 Add steps to your GitHub Actions (after package installation) to deploy this metadata using sf project deploy start --source-dir unpackaged-metadata --target-org <alias>.
 Manage this carefully, as it bypasses package versioning.
-Finding the Right Beta Version to Promote: This requires robust logic.
+- **Finding the Right Beta Version to Promote:** This requires robust logic.
 Using Git tags (--tag "${{ github.sha }}" during beta creation) and then querying based on the commit history of the release branch is a common approach.
 You might query sf package version list --verbose and filter using jq based on the tag or branch.
-This hybrid strategy requires significant team discipline and robust automation to mitigate the risks of divergence between the development environment and the packaged artifacts.
+- This hybrid strategy requires significant team discipline and robust automation to mitigate the risks of divergence between the development environment and the packaged artifacts.
 Starting development within the package structure from the beginning, possibly using scratch orgs, generally leads to a smoother process, although it might have a steeper initial learning curve.